World Bicycle Relief: Project CHAI

 World Bicycle Relief, in support of CHAI (Clinton Foundation HIV/AIDS Initiative), provided 300 bicycles to people across Rwanda, Kenya, Ethiopia, Mozambique, Tanzania, and Lesotho to help specific HIV/AIDS initiatives in Africa.
 The bicycles were provided to healthcare workers addressing the medical needs of people living with HIV/AIDS, mentors working with orphans and vulnerable children, and educators teaching disease prevention.

 Disaster Relief

 In partnership with World Vision, Trek Bicycle and local government, World Bicycle Relief provided 24,3676 bicycles in Sri Lanka to men, women and children in greatest need following the 2004 Indian Ocean tsunami.
 The selection process included basic economic and commercial needs, distance to work, and distance to schools.
 An independent report found that nearly 90% of the bike recipients used their bicycles to earn a livelihood.

 World Bicycle Relief has also provided bicycles to relief organizations working in Kenya to combat the 2011 famine in the Horn of Africa.

-Microfinance and Social Enterprise Initiatives
+Microfinance and social enterprise initiatives

 World Bicycle Relief has also partnered with a variety of microfinance institutions to allow the sale of the WBR bike (The commercial version of their specially designed bike is called the "Buffalo Bike".) to individuals who cannot afford to purchase the bicycle in a one-time transaction.